Walodja1987/xns/solidity-docgen-output/docs.md

 function assignFreeNames(string namespace, struct XNS.Assignment[] assignments) external
 ```

-Creator-only free registration (can be used any time).
+Function to assign free names to arbitrary addresses.

-@dev
+**Requirements:**
-- `msg.sender` must be `namespace.creator`.
+- Caller must be the creator of the specified namespace.
-- Up to `MAX_FREE_NAMES_PER_NAMESPACE` total free names per namespace.
+- Each recipient address must not own a name already.
-- Can assign names to arbitrary addresses, but each address must not already have a name.
+- Cannot exceed the total quota of 200 free names per namespace.

 ### claimFees